nocppever/nocppever.github.io/_posts/2024-10-15-IoT_Monitoring.md

 - System monitoring
 - Error handling

-This project serves as a foundation for building more sophisticated monitoring and control systems using M5Stack devices.
+This project serves as a foundation for building more sophisticated monitoring and control systems using M5Stack devices, and maybe even one day allow for remote EDR in monitored computers...

 ## Resources